 What Is The Best Type Of Stove For Backpacking?

 Most of the portable stoves here are gas ones, because in the British weather and for trips no longer than a week we’ve found it to be the best all-around type of fuel.
-Petrol and paraffin stoves tend to be used on very long journeys in very cold conditions where you’re only likely to find a snowmobile refilling station rather than a Cotswold Outdoor.
+Petrol and paraffin stoves tend to be used on very long journeys in very cold conditions where you’re only likely to find a snowmobile refilling station rather than a outdoor store.

 The other more common option are stoves that use methylated spirits or alcohol (the best ones also allow the use of solid fuel tablets and wood).
 Stoves of this kind are also very simple with few specialist parts.
 Some people even fashion their own out of an aluminium can.
 However, you can’t control the flame as well, and it won’t be as powerful – that pasta could be a long time coming.
 If meths stoves are something you are interested in, look at Trangia’s Triangle or Alpkit’s Bruler.

-“The stoves reviewed here were all included in either our Winter Outdoor 100 or our Summer Outdoor 100.”
+“The stoves reviewed here were all included in our Outdoor 100 or Green Gear Guide.”

 Gas stoves using butane/propane canisters are the easiest to use, they’re the most common, and they can in some instances be the lightest option for your type of trip.
 Gas stoves tend to fall into two categories: those that screw directly into the top of the canister and low-profile stoves that attach to the canister with a hose.
 The former are lighter and more compact and excellent for solo use but can be unstable.
 The latter tend to be steadier and would be recommended for bigger pans.
 Some hose linked stoves are useful for cold weather when gas doesn’t burn so well as they can be inverted to run off the liquid contents rather than gas.